ekallwin/nvsp/README.md

-# National Voters' Service Portal (NVSP) Clone
+# National Voters’ Service Portal (NVSP) – MERN Stack

-A full-stack (MERN) web application designed to simulate the functionality of the National Voters' Service Portal, enabling voter registration, application tracking, and administrative management.
+A **full-stack MERN web application** that simulates the core functionality of the official National Voters’ Service Portal managed by the Election Commission of India.
+The project enables **citizen-facing voter services** and **administrative workflows** such as registration, verification, approval, and EPIC generation.

 ## Features